 4. Automate your savings

 If you find it difficult to stick to your budget or make regular progress on your savings, consider automating your savings.
 This means setting up a recurring transfer from your checking account to your savings account each month.
 This way, you’ll never have to worry about forgetting to save money for your car!
+You can also set up with specific programs that systematically put money back in your wallet as you spend.

 5. Consider additional expenses